dusjagr/AudioBoot-pio-test/wav/README.md

 - GitHub’s HTML rendering supports the HTML5 audio player with `controls`, but autoplay is blocked.
 - If a browser can’t play inline, use the “Download” link.
 - Files are named `visual-<id>-<slug>.wav`.
 - Some Markdown renderers (including IDE previews) may not show inline audio controls; in that case use the web player page linked above.

 ## Playlist

-### 0 — Larson Scanner
+### 0 — Larson
 <a href="visual-00-larson.wav">Download</a>

 <audio controls>